 As a breast oncologist at Dana-Farber who specializes in inflammatory breast cancer (IBC), I want to share some of the common myths to help you separate fact from fiction about the disease.

 FICTION: If there’s no lump, there’s no cancer.

 Unlike other types of breast cancer, which are detected with a mass or lump in the breast, inflammatory breast cancer may be present without a lump.
 Symptoms of inflammatory breast cancer can include:

 - Swelling of the lymph nodes in the armpit or above/below the collarbone

-- Thickening of the skin of the breast or ridged or dimpled skin texture (sometimes called peau d’orange, because it looks like the skin of an orange)
+- Thickening of the skin of the breast or ridged or dimpled skin texture (sometimes called “peau d’orange,” because it looks like the skin of an orange)

-IBC is often misdiagnosed as an infection.
+FACT: Inflammatory breast cancer is often misdiagnosed as an infection.

-There are effective treatments for inflammatory breast cancer.
+FACT: There are effective treatments for inflammatory breast cancer.

-Fiction.
 While we recommend that patients wait for six to twelve months before they have breast reconstruction, it is an option for women who have had inflammatory breast cancer.